chinook07/final-project/README.md

 ## Which one of the 6 films is your favourite from the franchise?

-At time of upload, I hadn't yet seen Jurassic World 3, Dominion, though I will be correcting that imminently.
-To this date, my favourite is the first and original Jurassic Park, though I enjoyed all the others.
+My favourite is the first and original Jurassic Park, though I enjoyed all the others, including the recent one, Dominion.

 ## I'm lost.
 Is there a component tree where I can see your entire project at a glance?